AdityaLab/NeurABM/README.md

 ## Demo

 We provde a demo code and a synthetic dataset to run the NeurABM.
-The demo code usually takes 1-2 hours to run.
+The demo code usually takes 1-2 hours to run,
-Run:

 ```
-chmod 777 run.sh
 ./run.sh
 ```
 This will save the results in output folder.